 George has been recognized by Forbes and Fast Company and her products have been awarded "Top 100 Green Products for the World."
 George holds an MBA with a focus in entrepreneurship and environmental management from The University of Texas and is a mom of two boys, who are her inspiration.

-Pamela is the Founder of Green Wise Companies – Green Wise Legal & Green Wise Consulting, California’s premiere full-service cannabis consulting company and law firm, providing a range of legal, consulting, business development and application permitting services to every facet of the cannabis industry.
-Pamela’s diverse background, inclusive of legal, land use, and environmental work, places her in a unique position to lead and advise Green Wise clients and the cannabis community in general.
+Prior to joining the team at Eden, Pamela was the Founder, Managing Partner and CEO of Green Wise Companies – Green Wise Legal & Green Wise Consulting.
+Green Wise is one of California’s premiere full-service cannabis law firm and consulting company, providing a range of legal, consulting, business development and application permitting services to all facets of the cannabis industry.
+Pamela’s diverse background, inclusive of legal, regulatory, land use, and environmental work, placed her in a unique position to lead and advise Green Wise clients and the cannabis community in general.

-Pamela has become known as a fearless advocate for local cannabis businesses along the supply chain guiding them through the ever-changing legal and regulatory landscape.
-Recognized as an expert in her field, Pamela serves as a featured speaker, providing energetic and compelling commentary focused on topics such as land use and zoning, regulatory compliance and environmental issues.
-Pamela’s current mission is to advance the importance of supply chain agreements.
+Pamela has become known as a fearless advocate for cannabis businesses along the supply chain guiding them through the ever-changing legal and regulatory landscape.
+Recognized as a leading expert in her field, Pamela serves as a featured speaker, providing energetic and compelling commentary focused on topics such as land use and zoning, regulatory compliance and environmental issues.
+Pamela’s mission is to advance the importance of supply chain agreements and operational compliance.

-Pamela is a trusted resource for local governments looking to effectively regulate cannabis within their jurisdictions and has served as the Special City Attorney for the City of Hollister regarding their Commercial Cannabis Ordinance.
-Along with providing her clients with exceptional service she is proud to serve as an Advisory Board Member for the Foundation Of Cannabis Unified Standards (“FOCUS”), a member of the Appellation Rights Subcommittee of the International Cannabis Bar Association (INCBA), a Board Member with the Orange County Cannabis Industry Association (CCIA-OC), Co-chair for the CCIA Special Events Committee, and Advisory Board Member for Annabis, a cannabis fashion company.
+Pamela is a trusted resource for local governments looking to effectively regulate cannabis within their jurisdictions and has served as the Special City Attorney for the City of Hollister for their Commercial Cannabis Ordinance.
+Along with providing clients with exceptional service Pamela is proud to serve as an Advisory Board Member for the Foundation Of Cannabis Unified Standards (“FOCUS”), a member of the Appellation Rights Subcommittee of the International Cannabis Bar Association (INCBA), a member of the National Cannabis Industry Association’s State Regulation Committee (NCIA-SRC), Co-chair for the CCIA Special Events Committee, and Advisory Board Member for Annabis, a cannabis fashion company.

 2019 Symposium Series